 The American poet and essayist Ralph Waldo Emerson once defined success, in part, as laughing much, winning the respect of intelligent people, appreciating beauty, finding the best in others, and leaving the world better than you found it.
 “To know even one life has breathed easier because you have lived,” he wrote.
 “This is to have succeeded.”

-For me, as the leader and co-creator of Party on the Moon® and Galaxy Party Bands, success means earning a great living doing work that I care about and that makes a difference in the lives of others.
+For me, as the leader and co-creator of Party on the Moon® and Galaxy Party Management, success means earning a great living doing work that I care about and that makes a difference in the lives of others.

 When I started Party on the Moon in 2002 with my business partner, Ed Duncan, our goal was to create the best special events cover band in the world.
 It was a new concept and one that many in the music industry said couldn’t be done.
 Today, Party on the Moon is the most sough-after band in the market, a market that it forged.